giraldiego/NOIR/SETUP.md

 - In the righ pane, plugins that are located after Requiem for the Indiferent are optional and can be disabled if desired.
 Also Some Optional Mods have their own section at the end of the modlist order:

 ![image](images/optionals.PNG)
+note: this image is old, your setup could have more or less mods in the optional separator.

 If you enable this optional plugins, you need to restore the NOIR loadorder (no the modlist order) in the right pane:

 ![(restore backup)](images/backup-1.png)

 This is to have the list sorted in the way it was intended by me.

+Also, the Test Zone, as you can guess, is for mods that could be part of the base/optional installation in the future, but that need more testing, most of them will increase the difficulty of the game.

 ## In-Game MCM Options